 With deep and wide experience in the arts industry, Becky brings expertise in marketing, event planning, community outreach, website design and social media management coupled with an entrepreneurial understanding of how a small non profit organization really works.

-Scott Hitch is a business attorney experienced in navigating legal issues arising in environmental, land use, energy, corporate, and commercial real estate matters.
-He also represents clients working in the music, film, television, theatre, and publishing industries and in connection with estate planning strategies.
+Scott Hitch is a business attorney experienced in navigating legal issues arising in environmental, land use, energy, corporate governance, and commercial real estate matters.
+He also represents clients working in the music, film, television, theater, and publishing industries and in connection with estate planning strategies.

-Scott’s areas of expertise are in law and legal issues, environment and sustainability, and music and performances.
+Scott’s expertise are in law and legal issues, environment and sustainability, and music and performances.